 We’ve negotiated a new fund type with the manager of the fund Whai Rawa invests in – Mercer Investment Trusts New Zealand.
-From 1 October the Whai Rawa fund will be invested in a Socially Responsible Conservative Investment Fund.
+From 1 October the Whai Rawa fund will be invested in a Socially Responsible Conservative Portfolio.

 What do I need to know?

 We’re changing our fund!
 We’ve negotiated a new fund type with the manager of the fund Whai Rawa invests in – Mercer Investment Trusts New Zealand.
 From 1 October the Whai Rawa fund will be invested in a Socially Responsible Conservative Portfolio.
 We have traditionally invested in conservative investment fund – but without socially responsible investment requirements.

 In December 2017, Mercer New Zealand, the underlying fund manager of the fund Whai Rawa invests in, excluded from the investments it makes:

 - Companies manufacturing cluster munitions, landmines, chemical or biological weapons, or nuclear weapons; and